 We help kids to breathe easy

-At Children’s Hospitals and Clinics of Minnesota, we feel fortunate to be a part of so many kids’ lives.
+At Children’s Minnesota, we feel fortunate to be a part of so many kids’ lives.
 The pulmonology and respiratory team cares for thousands of children each year in our inpatient and outpatient settings.
 Every patient is special to us.

 We might meet for the first time in the pediatric intensive care unit, when your child is hospitalized for breathing troubles, or your child might come to one of the outpatient clinics for asthma diagnosis and treatment.
 We’re there for you wherever and whenever you need us — 24/7.